tomeichlersmith/RandomManifoldWalks/README.md

  - Default constructor is plane manifold (zero symbols)

 CoordinateWrapper: functions that 'wrap' the parameter variables to keep them in the domain
+ - Each wrapper is defined within the namespace CoordinateWrapper
  - `typedef void (*CoordinateWrapperPtr)(double &u, double &v)`
  - Function that returns the coordinate within the correct range, wrapping the coordinate (either bouncing back or transporting)